Best Neighborhoods for Expats in Brussels

 Ixelles 1050 (Chatelain, Flagey, Cimetière)

-Ixelles is a large commune that’s popular with expats, families and locals alike.
+A large and diverse commune, Ixelles is popular with expats, families, and students alike.

 This commune hosts several weekly food markets, including Châtelain on Wednesday, Place Luxembourg on Thursday, and Flagey on Saturday & Sunday.
 Housing options include a mix of apartments, shared homes, and some of the city’s most traditional & elegant maison des maître.